 Aggregation The production of a single result from multiple hits on a decision table.
-DMN specifies six aggregation indicators, namely: collect, sum, min, max, count, average.
+DMNDMN specifies four aggregation operators on the Collect hit policy, namely: + (sum), < (min), > (max), # (count).
+If no operator is specified, the results of the Collect hit policy are returned without being aggregated.
+DMN specifies six three aggregation indicators, namely: collect, sum, min, max, count, average.
 The default is collect.